Citation, DOI & article data

 - stenosing tenosynovitis:

-Plain radiographs are non-diagnostic but may show calcification of one or several synovial membranes (this finding orients towards rheumatism for hydroxyapatite or a condrocalcinosis) and a periosteal reaction in an adjacent bone.
+Plain radiographs are non-diagnostic but may show calcification of one or several synovial membranes (suggestive of hydroxyapatite deposition/chondrocalcinosis) and a periosteal reaction in an adjacent bone.

 The synovial membrane is not identified unless there is a pathological swelling.
 Tenosynovitis is characterized by increased fluid content within tendon sheath, thickening of the synovial sheath with or without increased vascularity which can extend into the tendon sheath, and peritendinous subcutaneous edema.
 Subcutaneous edema can result in a hypoechoic halo sign and peritendinous subcutaneous hyperemia on Doppler imaging.